Image: Laura Wills, Relationship, 2019.

 Laura is represented by Hill Smith Gallery Adelaide and works form Central Studios Adelaide.

 The Guildhouse Collections Project with the Botanic Gardens and State Herbarium provides artists with the opportunity to research the garden’s extensive historical, scientific and living collections.
-Beginning in February 2020, the research period will allow time for an artist to create responsive new work for exhibition at the Adelaide Botanic Garden in October 2020.
-The Collections Project has a rich history of connecting artists with state institutions, examples of previous collaborations with Flinders University Art Museum, Art Gallery of South Australia and the Museum of Economic Botany.
+Beginning in February 2020, the research period will allow time for the artist/s to create responsive new work for exhibition at the Adelaide Botanic Gardens in 2021.

-The presentation opportunity in 2020 will expand outside of the Museum of Economic Botany and may take the form of an incursion, workshop, performance or event.
-Unlike The Collections Project in previous years, the 2020 iteration will take place outside the Museum of Economic Botany.
-The outcome will be defined during the research period through key milestone meetings between the artist, Guildhouse and MEB staff, determining the needs and possibilities relevant to the artist’s practice and within Gardens.
+The presentation may take the form of an incursion, workshop, performance or event.
+The outcome will be defined during the research period through key milestone meetings between the artist, Guildhouse and MEB staff, determining the needs and possibilities relevant to the artist’s practice and within the Gardens.